 U.S. citizens already receive twice the number of pain pills per capita than our Canadian neighbors.
 But in addition to that difference, there’s a 2.7-fold difference between the state with the lowest opioid prescribing rate per capita (Hawaii) and the states with the highest rate per capita (Tennessee and Alabama tied for first place).

 The same held true for benzodiazepines, with even more difference in prescribing rates.
-In Hawaii, doctors prescribed benzodiazepines for 19.3 people out of every 100.
-But in Tennessee, 61.4 people out of 100 received benzodiazepine prescriptions.
+In Hawaii, doctors prescribed benzodiazepines 19.3 times for every 100 people.
+But in Tennessee, doctors prescribed benzodiazepines 61.4 times for every 100 people.
 That’s over a three-fold difference between these states.

 Alabama, Tennessee, and West Virginia were the top three prescribers for both opioid and benzodiazepines.
 We already know that higher prescribing rates are associated with higher overdose deaths rates from these medications.
 Incredibly, these three states were more than two standard deviations away from mean prescribing rates for the entire country.